Select Page

 After the intensive masterclass sessions of Estella Saez, each of the HS7 artists explored the discoveries and possible options for producing a new body of work for the MARZEE exhibition.

-Next to the artistic development a series of feedback coach’ sessions were planned for professional responses to the developing exhibition work of the HS7 artists.
+Next to the artistic development, a series of feedback sessions with coaches was planned for professional responses to the developing exhibition work of the HS7 artists.

-The selection of international coaches picked by MARZEE were Iris Bodemer, Katharina Dettar, and Annelies Planteijdt.
-They gave multiple feedback during the second half of 2022 with their expertise and knowledge.
-Each of the feedback sessions was open to other HS7 artists with learning opportunities for all.
+The selection of international coaches picked by MARZEE was Iris Bodemer, Katharina Dettar, and Annelies Planteijdt.
+They gave multiple pieces of feedback during the second half of 2022 with their expertise and knowledge.
+Each of the feedback sessions was open to other HS7 artists, with learning opportunities for all.

-The overall overseer of the HS7 group is curator and writer Sarah McClintock from Masterton (NZ).
+The overall overseer of the HS7 group is curator and writer Sarah McClintock from Aratoi Wairarapa Museum of Art and History (NZ).

-Sarah’s role is to act as a surrogate for the audience; a kind of medium that connects the public and the artist.
-With her experience in writing and speaking about contemporary jewellery, Sarah provided insight and assistance that guided the HS7 artists in crafting the right words for their artist statements, alongside their making of the exhibition work.
+Sarah’s role is to act as a surrogate for the audience, a kind of medium that connects the public and the artist.
+With her experience in writing and speaking about contemporary jewellery, Sarah provided insight and assistance that guided the HS7 artists in crafting the right words for their artist statements, alongside their creation of the exhibition work.

 HS7 blog posts